Jutho/TensorKit.jl/docs/src/man/spaces.md

 ```julia
 abstract type VectorSpace end
 ```
-which serves in a sense as the category ``Vect``.
+which serves in a sense as the category ``\mathbf{Vect}``.
 All instances of subtypes of `VectorSpace` will represent vector spaces.
 In particular, we define two abstract subtypes
 ```julia
 abstract type ElementarySpace{𝕜} <: VectorSpace end
 const IndexSpace = ElementarySpace